vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VMToClusterMapping.md

 ### -powerstate

 The powerstate of the virtual machines.
-The values can be one amongst ("poweredon","poweredoff").
+The value can be one of the following ("poweredon","poweredoff").

 ```yaml
 Type: String